CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

 # **Exercise 5: Access the Published Applications/Desktop using Browser**

-## **Task 1: Access the Published Apps**
+## **Task 1: Access the Published Application**

-Now as we have published remote apps in previous exercise, now we will be accessing them using the web browser.
+Now as we have published remote applications in previous exercise, now we will be accessing them using the web browser.

 1. Use the link ```aka.ms/wvdarmweb``` and enter your **credentials** to login.